p-j-smith/lipyphilic/docs/reference/analyses.rst

 ==============

 Here we provide a brief description of the analysis tools currently available in **lipyphilic**, along with examples of how to perform each analysis.
-For the full API of each analysis tool, see the :ref:`API`.
+For more information on each analysis tool, including details of all optional input parameters and further example use cases, see the :ref:`API`.

 Assign leaflets: :mod:`lipyphilic.lib.assign_leaflets`